score-json/inc_nlohmann_json/.dotstop_extensions/README.md

 The content of a `WebReference` is its url.
 This reference is intended to be utilised in case that the content of the web-site is constantly changing (e.g. due to a clock being implemented somewhere on the site), but the reviewer is certain that the type of the content and it being supportive of the statement is fulfilled as long a the website is reachable.
 An example is `https://introspector.oss-fuzz.com/project-profile?project=json`, where the most recent fuzz-testing report for nlohmann/json is published.

+Whenever using the WebReference for a statement, it is recommended to create a corresponding http_response_time validator to automatically verify that the website is indeed available.

 For the `WebReference`, an example is:
 ```
 ---